flycheck/flycheck/CONTRIBUTING.md

   appear in the backlog, but in this column we actively seek to remove the blockers and move the issue to *Ready*.
 * *Community* (`S-needs your love` label) issues are those that we will not work on ourselves.
-These issues need pull requests for the community to be solved.
+These issues need pull requests from the community to be solved.
 Look at this column to find spots to contribute to.
 * Eventually issues move into *Done* when they are closed.